LGmedia954/lucky-numbers-backend/README.md

 # Project Requirements

-• The code should be written in ES6 as much as possible
-• Use the create-react-app generator to start your project.
-• Your app should have one HTML page to render your react-redux application. • There should be 5 stateless components.
-• There should be 3 routes.
-• The Application must make use of react-router and proper RESTful routing.
-• Use Redux middleware to respond to and modify state change
-• Make use of async actions and redux-thunk middleware to send data to and receive data from a server.
-• Your Rails API should handle the data persistence with a database.
+The code should be written in ES6 as much as possible.
+Use the create-react-app generator to start your project.
+Your app should have one HTML page to render your react-redux application.
+There should be 5 stateless components.
+There should be 3 routes.
+The Application must make use of react-router and proper RESTful routing.
+Use Redux middleware to respond to and modify state change.
+Make use of async actions and redux-thunk middleware to send data to and receive data from a server.
+Your Rails API should handle the data persistence with a database.
 You should be using fetch() within your actions to GET and POST data from your API - do not use jQuery methods.
-• Your client-side application should handle the display of data with minimal data manipulation
-• Your application should have some minimal styling, such as react-bootstrap or CSS.
+Your client-side application should handle the display of data with minimal data manipulation.
+Your application should have some minimal styling, such as react-bootstrap or CSS.